 - Independence and attempts to create national identities against the backdrop of difference and inequality.

 - The apparently paradoxical resurgence of local and place-based economies during globalization.

 I began with the final and most recent theme of local economies in globalization.
-I was excited to be able for the first time to teach my co-authored book, Fast, Easy, and In Cash: Artisan Hardship and Hope in the Global Economy.
+I was excited to teach my co-authored book, Fast, Easy, and In Cash: Artisan Hardship and Hope in the Global Economy.
 In some ways, this echoed my own experience studying and traveling to Latin America, becoming fascinated and intrigued with contemporary issues, and from there wanting to fill in the historical context.
 The students seemed to be receptive to the book, but this was the one and only time I have taught it.
 I naively believed the book would sell well and help people understand local economies.
 Alas.

 For filling in the historical context, I turned to Matthew Restall’s Seven Myths of the Spanish Conquest.
-Although I still wish Restall had more directly confronted the Jared Diamond version of the conquest–see Indigenous Allies & Politics of Empire–Restall’s insights remain revelatory regarding the Age of Conquest.
+I still wish Restall had more directly confronted the Jared Diamond version of the conquest, see Indigenous Allies & Politics of Empire, but Restall’s insights remain revelatory regarding the Age of Conquest.

 The main textbook for the course was Harry Sanabria’s Anthropology of Latin America and the Caribbean.
-After scouring for other options, it seemed like the Sanabria textbook was really the only current option, making it a unique resource.
-In summer 2015 I wrote a brief review of the textbook for a second edition which is now forthcoming in April 2019 (see Teaching Latin America 2019 for an update).
+After scouring for other possibilities, it seemed like the Sanabria textbook was really the only current option, making it a unique resource.
+In summer 2015 I wrote a brief review of the textbook for a second edition which then finally became available in Latin America & Caribbean Anthropology 2021.